nikkx01/Hostel-Management-System/README.md

-College Hostel Attendance System
+Hostel Attendance System
-College Hostel Attendance System is a web-based application designed to streamline attendance management for college hostels.
+Hostel Attendance System is a web-based application designed to streamline attendance management for college hostels.
 This system provides an easy-to-use interface for students to submit their attendance status and allows administrators to view and manage attendance records efficiently.

 Features
 User-friendly Interface: The system offers a simple and intuitive interface for students to submit their attendance status (present or absent).